petersulyok/diskinfo/docs/source/intro.rst

 Option 1: collect information about a disk
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Information can be collected about a specific disk with the creation of a :class:`~disk_info.Disk` class.
+Information can be collected about a specific disk with the creation of a :class:`~diskinfo.Disk` class.
 Here the caller has to provide a unique identifier for the disk.
 Disk information will be collected at class creation time then the user can call several member functions to get collected attributes::

-    >>> from disk_info import Disk
+    >>> from diskinfo import Disk
     >>> d = Disk("sda")
     >>> d.get_model()
     'Samsung SSD 870 QVO 8TB'